gbordier/CopyVMCrossTenant/README.md

 select-azcontext Target

 ```
+## use an AAD app and certificate to authenticate

 if you are using the preferred method of using an AppID and Certificate,
 - create an AppID in one tenant, make it Cross tenant